HarryBeadle/speedcrunch/doc/src/userguide/syntax.rst

 This part of the documentation lays out the general syntax of a valid SpeedCrunch input.
-As you will see, SpeedCrunch honours most conventions for mathematical expressions.
+As you will see, SpeedCrunch honors most conventions for mathematical expressions.
 Especially if you are already familiar with a programming language, you will find using SpeedCrunch to be very natural and intuitive.

 Notation of Numbers